ideless/run_command.nvim/README.md

 ## Features

 - Run any command directly in a terminal buffer.
-- Keep a history of previously executed commands.
+- Keep a history of previously executed commands and their results.
 - Use Telescope to select and run commands from your command history.
 - Configurable terminal settings.